Direct Neutron Reactions in Storage Rings Utilizing a Supercompact Cyclotron Neutron Target: Feasibility demonstration at the CRYRING@ESR

 \subsection{Experiments along the valley of $\beta$-stability: The $s$-process branching points}

-One of the long-standing challenges in the study of the $s$-process concerns the measurement of ($n,\gamma$) cross sections of several shorter-lived branching points, which thus far could not be measured due to limitations in experimental techniques.
+One of the long-standing challenges in the study of the $s$-process concerns the measurement of ($n,\gamma$) cross sections of several radioactive branching points \cite{Kaeppeler11}.
+Branching point nuclei are isotopes whose decay half-life are in the order of the neutron capture time scale, allowing the $s$-process reaction path to break into two ``branches" depending on the neutron density and temperature.
+Due to this, their neutron capture cross sections and low-lying nuclear structure are important factors for the indirect measurement of stellar temperatures or neutron densities.
+Despite this importance, many of the shorter-lived branching nuclei (see Table~\ref{tab:branchings}) could thus far not be measured with direct methods due to limitations in experimental techniques.

 Many other relevant branching nuclei could be only accessed in the low neutron-energy range of up to a few keV\,\cite{Dillmann23,Domingo23b,Domingo25}.
 A review on the astrophysical relevance of the $s$-process branching points and the related cross section uncertainties can be found in Ref.~\cite{Bisterzo15}.
-The main $s$-process branchings not yet measured with direct methods are listed in Table~\ref{tab:branchings}.

-Nine of these unstable species have half-lives shorter than one year, which makes them inaccessible for direct measurements via state-of-the-art activation or time-of-flight techniques.
-For the other five longer-lived isotopes it is very difficult and expensive to produce samples with sufficient quality in terms of enrichment and quantity.
-Indeed, around 10$^{15}$ atoms are required for a direct measurement and with a production yield of 10$^8$ pps at an ISOL facility, a sample would require 116~days of uninterrupted collection time.
+Nine of these unstable species have half-lives shorter than 1~yr, which makes them inaccessible for direct measurements via state-of-the-art activation or time-of-flight techniques.
+For the other five longer-lived isotopes it is very difficult and expensive to produce samples with sufficient enrichment and quantity since around 10$^{15}$ atoms are required for a direct measurement.
+With a yield of 10$^8$ pps at an ISOL facility, the production of such a sample would require 116~days of uninterrupted collection time.

-Considering as a representative example of the state of the art the achievements in this field at CERN n\_TOF, seven $s$-process branching points were measured over the last 25 years \cite{Domingo25}: $^{63}$Ni (100.8\,yr), $^{93}$Zr (1.61\,Myr), $^{94}$Nb (20.4\,kyr), $^{79}$Se (0.327\,Myr), $^{151}$Sm (94.6\,yr), $^{171}$Tm (1.92\,yr) and $^{204}$Tl (3.78\,yr).
+One major achievement of CERN n\_TOF was the measurement of the neutron capture cross sections of seven $s$-process branching points over the last 25 years \cite{Domingo25}: $^{63}$Ni (100.8\,yr), $^{93}$Zr (1.61\,Myr), $^{94}$Nb (20.4\,kyr), $^{79}$Se (0.327\,Myr), $^{151}$Sm (94.6\,yr), $^{171}$Tm (1.92\,yr) and $^{204}$Tl (3.78\,yr).
 However, only $^{151}$Sm could be measured in the full energy range of interest for nucleosynthesis (1\,eV - 100\,keV).
 The measurement of the other six species was limited to neutron energies of only a few keV\,\cite{Domingo25}.
-Additional measurements for the latter cases in the high-energy range, using the target concept proposed in this work, around 100\,keV and beyond, would be very important for a comprehensive astrophysical interpretation.
+Additional measurements at higher energies up to a few MeV with the storage ring method would be very important for a more comprehensive astrophysical interpretation.